Daniel Oyegoke: Brentford

+Heart of Midlothian

+On 21 June 2024, Oyegoke transferred to Scottish Premiership club Heart of Midlothian and signed a three-year contract for an undisclosed "moderate six-figure" fee.
+During the first half of the 2024–25 season, he made 25 appearances and scored the first professional goal of his career, in a 4–0 victory over St Mirren on 19 October 2024.
+Oyegoke departed the club on 28 January 2025, "for a profit".

+Hellas Verona

+On 28 January 2025, Oyegoke transferred to Serie A club Hellas Verona and signed a 3 1/2-year contract for an undisclosed "six figure" fee.
+He made five appearances during the remainder of the 2024–25 season.

 International career

-Oyegoke was capped by England at U16, U17, U18 and U19 level.
-He participated in an U19 training camp in May 2021 and was named in the squad for a pair of friendly matches in September 2021, both of which he appeared in.
-During the 2021–22 season, Oyegoke was a part of the U19 squad which qualified for the 2022 UEFA European U19 Championship Finals.
-He started in two of his five appearances at the Finals, including the victory over Israel in the Final.
+Oyegoke was capped by England between U16 and U20 level.
+He was a part of the 2022 UEFA European U19 Championship Finals squad and started in two of his five appearances at the Finals, including the victory over Israel in the Final.

 In September 2022, Oyegoke was named in the England U20 squad for its Costa Cálida Supercup campaign.
 He started in the opening match versus Chile and scored his first international goal in the 3–0 win.
+Oyegoke was a member of England's 2023 U20 World Cup squad and started in every match prior to the team's round-of-16 exit.

 Personal life

 Oyegoke is of Nigerian descent.
 He attended Aldenham School.